Engaging communities through journalism, film and street art

 Journalism for Change is registered in the United States as a 501(c)(3) non-profit organization.
 Launched in 2014 as the non-profit partner of the UK-based Off-Centre Productions, we focus our resources on creative talent, minimize institutional costs, and ensure sound administration of project funding.

 IranWire is a leading news and information platform for Iran, reaching an audience of over 6.5 million people every month across our web and social media platforms, in Persian and in English.
 IranWire uses a network of professional and citizen journalists to report from every province in Iran – covering not just the news but also human and civil rights, good governance, corruption, and social change.
 News, features articles and blog posts are all produced in an engaging and accessible style, and IranWire uses editorial cartoons, animations and motion graphics to reach a diverse audience.

-Journalism Is Not A Crime provides the most comprehensive listing of imprisoned journalists in Iran, providing legal and psychological resources for journalists and their families, and advocates for the right to the freedom of expression.
+Journalism Is Not A Crime provides the most comprehensive listing of imprisoned journalists in Iran, in addition to offering legal and psychological resources for journalists and their families, and advocating for the right to the freedom of expression in Iran.
 We have documented over 400 imprisoned journalists and their stories, reported on the effects of torture, and supported campaigns to free journalists from wrongful imprisonment.
-We have also partnered with a leading research psychiatrist, Dr Anthony Feinstein of the University of Toronto, to study Post-Traumatic Stress Disorder among Iranian journalists.
+We partnered with a leading research psychiatrist, Dr Anthony Feinstein of the University of Toronto, to study Post-Traumatic Stress Disorder among Iranian journalists.